orionilloc/orionilloc1.github.io/_posts/2023-12-2-Tardigrade.md

 ![question4info](/sudo-l.png)

 Great!
-Knowing that we can become root, let's go ahead by using the `sudo su` command.
+Knowing that we can become root, let's go ahead and do that by using the `sudo su` command.

 ![question4info](/T4Q1loginasrootsudosu.png)